NanoCode012/alpaca-khmer/Readme.md

 ### Discussion

+#### (29/Mar)

+From discussions in Discord with Sliden, it would be interesting to translate the prompt as well or to make it understand to answer in Khmer.
+Furthermore, it should be necessary to purge code from the dataset as it should not have been translated.

+Lastly, attempts should be made soon to translate the new update cleaned dataset.
+Perhaps, using diff to find the difference and only translating those rows.
+Maybe using a database to store this will be useful.

 #### (28/Mar) - V5

 Following discussions from days prior and studying the token lengths of the dataset, I found that the data is longer than the EN.
 I have now finished training a model with a much longer cut off length.